-Carlee Russell: a missing Black woman and a social media frenzy, explained
+Carlee Russell: A missing Black woman and a social media frenzy, explained

 Others condemned the rush to judgment, noting that Russell could have mental health issues that the public isn’t aware of and pointing out that missing Black women rarely receive the same amount of media attention white women do.
 A few said they were just happy Russell was home, regardless of what happened.

 There’s still much about Russell’s story we don’t know, and certain things we may never understand, including the state of Russell’s mental health.
-New details could still emerge that might change the perception of her case.
-If past prosecutions of women who staged their own disappearances are any indication, police will likely be unsympathetic if they find evidence that she fabricated her disappearance.
+But if past prosecutions of women who staged their own disappearances are any indication, police will likely be unsympathetic if they think they have strong evidence that she fabricated her disappearance.

 The public concern about Russell’s case was driven in part by the understanding that Black women rarely receive the same amount of attention that white women get when they go missing.
 It was also driven by the frightening details around her disappearance, including the reports of a lost child.
 America has been consumed by a moral panic about the idea of human traffickers lurking in the shadows, ready to kidnap unsuspecting women and children and sell them into sexual slavery.

-The outsized fear is driven by internet conspiracies and misinformation, social media, politicians, and pop culture.
+The outsize fear is driven by internet conspiracy theories and misinformation, social media, politicians, and pop culture.
 But the reality is that the people most at risk of human trafficking are those who are already vulnerable because they live at the margins of society, sometimes as children in the foster care system, or as undocumented immigrants, or as people struggling with addiction or homelessness.
 They are often forgotten because the authorities don’t always identify them as victims.

 The public, and the media, will likely move on from Russell’s story soon.
 Finding Rudd, and other missing children and adults, remains just as urgent as it was before social media discovered the Russell case, and will remain just as important once it moves on.